 The orb indicators are split into 5 key areas.
 The top panel mounted is for volume control and moving right to left on the front panel you have power on and off, X-PHD which is Chords highly popular crossfeed implementation, the type of input in use and finally the all-new digital filter controls.

 Chord is still sticking to the color scheme to denote status and volume control across the orbs.
 Those familiar with the Hugo 1 and Mojo should adapt fairly quickly to the color scheme but for newcomers, it does require a period of adjustment and a certain level of memory retention.

 On a very crude level the volume range runs in 1db increments from red at the lowest volume level to yellow, green, blue, pink, purple and shades thereof, finally ending in white for the highest volume as well as line out.

 This is something entirely new for the Hugo 2.
-There are now four digital filters settings and each with its own specific color scheme for the digital control orb on the far left.
-In a nut shell, you can move between a basically neutral setting or a slightly warmer setting with further tweaks on both with regard to high-frequency roll off control.
+There are now four digital filter settings and each with its own specific color scheme for the digital control orb on the far left.
+In a nutshell, you can move between a basically neutral setting or a slightly warmer setting with further tweaks on both with regard to high-frequency roll-off control.

 The crossfeed functionality has been retained on the Hugo 2 but now it is much simpler to understand and use with the orb control system.
 Essentially the crossfeed functionality duplicates the effect of listening to speakers and generally tweaks both the depth and level of instrumental separation to mimic speaker presentations within a headphone.